MP for Barnsley South

 Parliamentary Under Secretary of State (Department for Culture, Media and Sport)

-Stephanie Peacock is the Labour (Co-op) MP for Barnsley South, first elected in 2017.
-She serves as Parliamentary Under Secretary of State for Culture, Media and Sport, a role she has held since July 2024, and has previously held shadow ministerial roles related to Digital, Culture, Media and Sport as well as seats on committees such as the Northern Ireland Affairs Committee and the Women and Equalities Committee.
+Stephanie Peacock is the Labour and Co-operative MP for Barnsley South, first elected in 2017.
+She currently serves as Parliamentary Under Secretary of State for the Department for Culture, Media and Sport, a role she has held since July 2024, and has previously acted as a shadow minister for Digital, Culture, Media and Sport and served on a number of parliamentary committees.

 Generated 21 February 2026